Eliminate Certain Tax Preferences for Education Expenses

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 Federal support for higher education takes many forms, including grants, subsidized loans, and tax preferences.
-Those tax preferences include several types of tax-advantaged accounts that allow families to save for their child's postsecondary education as well as education-related credits and deductions.
-The major credits and deductions in effect in 2016 are the following:
+Those tax preferences include several types of tax-advantaged accounts that allow families to save for postsecondary education, as well as education-related credits and a deduction.
+The major credits and the deduction in effect in 2018 are the following:

-- The American Opportunity Tax Credit (AOTC) replaced and expanded the Hope tax credit starting in 2009.
-Although it was scheduled to expire at the end of 2017, the AOTC was permanently extended by the Consolidated Appropriations Act, 2016.
-Unlike the Hope tax credit, which was nonrefundable, the AOTC is partially refundable—that is, families whose income tax liability (before the credit is applied) is less than the total amount of the credit may receive all or a portion of the credit as a payment.
-The AOTC is available to cover qualifying educational expenses for up to four years of postsecondary education.
-In 2016, the AOTC can total as much as $2,500 (100 percent of the first $2,000 in qualifying expenses and then 25 percent of the next $2,000).
-Up to 40 percent of the credit (or $1,000) is refundable.
-The amount of the AOTC gradually declines (is "phased out") for higher-income tax filers.
-In 2016, the AOTC is reduced for married couples who file jointly and have modified adjusted gross income (MAGI) between $160,000 and $180,000 and for single filers with MAGI between $80,000 and $90,000.
+- The American Opportunity Tax Credit (AOTC) covers qualifying educational expenses for up to four years of postsecondary education.
+In 2018, the AOTC can total as much as $2,500 (100 percent of the first $2,000 in qualifying expenses and then 25 percent of the next $2,000).
+Up to 40 percent of the credit (or $1,000) is refundable—that is, families whose income tax liability (before the credit is applied) is less than the total amount of the credit may receive a portion of the credit as a payment.
+The amount of the AOTC gradually declines with income for higher-income tax filers.
+In 2018, the AOTC is reduced for married couples who file jointly and have modified adjusted gross income (MAGI) between $160,000 and $180,000 and for single filers with MAGI between $80,000 and $90,000.
+(Adjusted gross income comprises income from all sources not specifically excluded by the tax code, minus certain deductions.
+To determine eligibility for education-related tax credits, it is modified by adding certain foreign income and foreign housing allowances that are excluded from taxable income.)
 Neither the credit amount nor the income thresholds are adjusted, or indexed, to include the effects of inflation.

 - The nonrefundable Lifetime Learning tax credit provides up to $2,000 for qualifying tuition and fees.
 (The credit equals 20 percent of each dollar of qualifying expenses up to a maximum of $10,000.)
 Only one Lifetime Learning credit may be claimed per tax return per year, but the expenses of more than one family member (a taxpayer, spouse, or dependent) may be included in the calculation.
-The Lifetime Learning credit can be used beyond the first four years of postsecondary education and by students who attend school less than half-time.
+The Lifetime Learning credit can be used beyond the first four years of postsecondary education and by students taking less than half of a full-time course load.
 Taxpayers may not claim the Lifetime Learning credit and the AOTC for the same student in the same year.
-In 2016, the Lifetime Learning tax credit is gradually reduced for joint filers whose MAGI is between $111,000 and $131,000 and for single filers whose MAGI is between $55,000 and $65,000.
-Those income thresholds are indexed.
+In 2018, the Lifetime Learning tax credit gradually declines with MAGI for joint filers whose MAGI is between $114,000 and $134,000 and for single filers whose MAGI is between $57,000 and $67,000.
+The income thresholds for those ranges are indexed.

-A second rationale in favor of the option concerns the administration of education benefits through the income tax system.
-Education benefits administered through the tax system are poorly timed because families must pay tuition and fees before they can claim the benefits on their tax returns.
-In contrast, federal spending programs such as the Pell grant program are designed to provide assistance when the money is needed—at the time of enrollment.
-Further, providing education assistance through various credits and deductions, each with slightly different eligibility rules and benefit amounts, makes it difficult for families to determine which tax preferences provide the most assistance.
-As a result, some families may not choose the most advantageous educational benefits for their particular economic circumstances.
+A second argument in favor of the option is that providing education benefits through the income tax system results in benefits that are poorly timed and adds complexity to the process.
+Families must pay tuition and fees before they can claim the education benefits on their tax returns.
+By contrast, federal spending programs such as the Federal Pell Grant Program are designed to provide assistance when the money is needed—at the time of enrollment.
+Further, providing education assistance through various credits and deductions, each with slightly different eligibility rules and benefit amounts, might make it difficult for families to determine which tax preferences would be the most advantageous for their particular economic circumstances.

-A drawback of this option is that some households would not receive as much assistance for educational expenses unless federal outlays for education assistance were increased.
+A drawback of this option is that it would reduce some households' assistance for educational expenses unless federal outlays for education assistance were increased.
 The option would increase the financial burden on families with postsecondary students—particularly middle-income families who do not qualify for current federal spending programs.
-Another drawback is that despite the current system's complexity—which creates overlapping tax benefits—some families may find it easier to claim benefits on their tax returns (on which they already provide information about their family structure and income) than to fill out additional forms for assistance through other federal programs.
+Students might respond by attending lower-cost schools, adjusting the amount they borrow through student loans, or reducing the amount of schooling they pursue.
+Another drawback is that despite the current system's complexity—which creates overlapping tax benefits—some families might find it easier to claim benefits on their tax returns (on which they already provide information about their family structure and income) than to fill out additional forms for assistance through other federal programs.